hasura/graphql-engine/manual/files/index.rst

 ``Authorization`` header is not required if the request is being made from a browser, since ``Cookie`` will be set.

 .. note::
    By default, File APIs are only accessible to those users with ``admin`` role.
 Goto Permissions tab under File Service in the console and enable ``Private`` webhook to enable ``user`` role also to upload and download files.
 This default permissions are based only on role and not on user ID.
 Hence, anybody with a ``user`` role can download a file another user has uploaded.
-For a more fine grained access control, refer to Custom Webhooks.
+For a more fine grained access control, refer to :ref:`Custom Webhooks <filestore-authz-webhooks>`.

 Uploaded files will be visible on the console.

-For more details, see API reference.
+For more details, see  :ref:`API reference <filestore-api-upload>`.

 Downloading a file
 ------------------